Cjensen1967/Bac_suite/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Project Overview
-The **Baccarat Training Suite** is a modular training application designed to teach and practice various aspects of Midi-Baccarat dealing and gameplay.
+The **Baccarat Training Suite** is a modular training application designed to teach and practice various aspects of Baccarat dealing and gameplay.
 The suite is structured into independent modules, each focusing on a specific aspect of Baccarat, from understanding the game's rules to mastering card handling and commission calculations.

 ## Live Demo
 Try the application here: [Baccarat Training Suite Live Demo](https://cjensen1967.github.io/Bac_suite/)